intuit/gqlex/README.md

 I found no open-source solution that could traverse the GraphQL document, select the relevant nodes, and manipulate the GraphQL document.

-The article discusses the eXtendGql solution, which provides an intuitive solution for developers who need assistance with,
+The article discusses the gqlex solution, which provides an intuitive solution for developers who need assistance with,
 1. Traverse through the GraphQL document
 2. Select nodes in the GraphQL document
 3. Manipulate selected nodes in the GraphQL document

 The article will,
-- Describe the eXtendGql and abilities
+- Describe the gqlex and abilities
 - Play with code
 - Elaborate on use cases

-## eXtendGql
+## gqlex

-**eXtendGql** is a Java-based library.
+**gqlex** is a Java-based library.

 In order to use the library, you should mvn clean install,

 _Soon, the artifact will be available via artifactory_

-eXtendGql leans on the [graphql-java](https://github.com/graphql-java/graphql-java) under MIT license, provide GraphQL java implementation,
+gqlex leans on the [graphql-java](https://github.com/graphql-java/graphql-java) under MIT license, provide GraphQL java implementation,

 POM file